CASFRI/CASFRI/README.md

 # Version Releases

 CASFRI follows the [Semantic Versioning 2.0.0](https://semver.org/) versioning scheme (major.minor.revision) adapted for a dataset.
 Increments in revision version numbers are for bug fixes.
 Increment in minor version numbers are for new features, support for new inventories, additions to the schema (new attributes), and bug fixes.
 Increments in minor versions do not break backward compatibility with previous CASFRI schemas.
-Increments in major version number are for schema changes breaking backward compatibility in existing code manipulating the data (e.g. renaming attributes, removing attributes, and inventory support deprecation).
+Increments in major version number are for schema changes that break backward compatibility with existsing code (e.g. renaming attributes, removing attributes, and inventory support deprecation).

 The current version is 5.0.2-beta and is available for download at https://github.com/edwardsmarc/CASFRI/releases/tag/v5.0.2-beta